RIKnight/openfda_rally/README.md

 docker volume prune
 ```

 Then rebuild the `openfda_rally` image, which will copy the track to a temporary locaiton in the Docker image.
-Running `docker-compose up` will start a container which will put the files into the correct location on the Docker volume.
+Running `docker compose up` will start a container which will put the files into the correct location on the Docker volume.

 ## Default Example Track:  Camden Council Demo